 Each year, the membership elects a Board of Directors to govern the organization in accordance with the by-laws.
 Officers are elected by the board at the annual convention.
 Day-to-day affairs are managed by an Executive Director and Christina Jones.

-NABTalk: Journal of the National Association of Bankruptcy Trustees is the official publication of NABT.
+The American Bankruptcy Trustee Journal (the “Trustee Journal”) is the official publication of NABT.
 It is published quarterly and mailed to NABT members, U.S. Trustees, Assistant U.S. Trustees, bankruptcy judges, bankruptcy law professors, and members of Congress.
-NABTalk is also available online to members.
+The Trustee Journal is also available online to members.
 Advertisers may contact firstname.lastname@example.org for additional information.

 NABT hosts a website and a members-only listserv.
 Members have access to seminar materials, creditor contact lists, NABTalk articles, Trustee Tips, and much more.
 In addition, NABT has developed a website where members can list assets for sale, www.bankruptcysales.com, with public access for viewing and bidding.

 Each year, NABT hosts a spring seminar and annual convention.
 The annual convention, held in the late summer, draws over 500 people.
 Both events offer accredited educational sessions and social events.
 In addition, videocasts of educational sessions are available online.